Pride and Prejudice and Zombies (film): Marketing

 In October 2014, Entertainment Weekly published the first photo from the production.
 In July 2015, Lily James, Sam Riley, Bella Heathcote, Douglas Booth, Jack Huston, Matt Smith, Burr Steers and Seth Grahame-Smith appeared at a panel at Comic-Con to promote the film, where the first trailer debuted.
 On October 9, 2015, the UK teaser trailer and poster were released.
 On October 22, 2015, Screen Gems released the first official US trailer and poster.
 On November 26, 2015, Lionsgate UK released a full-length trailer and the film's first official English poster.

 Home media

-Pride and Prejudice and Zombies was released on DVD, Blu-ray, and 4K Ultra HD Blu-ray on May 31, 2016.
+Pride and Prejudice and Zombies was released on DVD, Blu-ray, and Ultra HD Blu-ray on May 31, 2016 by Sony Pictures Home Entertainment.

 Reception

 Box office

 Pride and Prejudice and Zombies grossed $10.9 million in North America and $5.5 million in other territories for a worldwide total of $16.4 million, against a budget of $28 million.

 The film was released in North America on February 5, 2016, alongside Hail, Caesar! and The Choice.
-The film was projected to gross $10–12 million from 2,931 theaters in its opening weekend.
+The film was projected to gross $10-12 million from 2,931 theaters in its opening weekend.
 It earned $300,000 from previews showing on Thursday night and $5.3 million in its opening weekend, finishing below expectations and 6th at the box office.
 In its third weekend it was pulled from 2,455 theaters (88%), the third biggest drop in history at the time.